- Office of Student Affairs ›

 - Distributes funds to graduate student organizations and ensures that all distributions comply with University legal regulations

 The Undergraduate Student Council represents all undergraduate students at the NYU School of Professional Studies.
-Its mission is to promote community for undergraduate students by bringing them together for social gatherings, community service projects, and other fun events, and to represent student issues and concerns and support activities for undergraduate clubs.
+Its mission is to promote community for undergraduate students by bringing them together for social gatherings, community service projects, and other fun events, and to represent student issuesand concerns, as well as to support activities for undergraduate clubs.

-The council holds meetings on the last Friday of each month, from 6–7:30 p.m.
+The Council holds meetings on the last Friday of each month, from 6–7:30 p.m.
 All students are invited to attend.
-You may contact the Associate Director, Student Life, Sue Wais at email@example.com for additional information.
-Taking an active part in student government, both at the School and the University at large, allows you to become better connected to NYU’s culture of learning and achievement.
+You may contact the Associate Director, Student Life, Sue Wais at firstname.lastname@example.org for additional information.
+Taking an active part in student government, both at the School and wihin the University at large, allows you to become better connected to the NYU culture of learning and achievement.